watarukumagai-git/opt/peer_review/no1/review_comment.md

 Finally, it is verified that the obtained path of the proposed method is superior to that of conventional PSO and GA by solving the problem through numerical simulations.
 - It provides an interesting observation and data.
 - But, I think it still needs a considerable and major revision to be acceptable for publication in terms of originality or usability.
-- From this reason, the judge is C (major revision).
+- From this reason, the judgement is "C" (major revision).
 - It should be revised according to following major comments and improved as necessary.

 ## [major comments]